What is the Free State Project?

 — Announcement: The Free State Project by Founder Jason Sorens

-To date, the Free State Project has recruited 16,087 people to sign the pledge to move to New Hampshire, and once they hit the goal of 20,000 that will “Trigger the Move.”
-More than 1,500 people have already moved.
+To date, the Free State Project has recruited 20,000 people to sign the pledge to move to New Hampshire, hitting their designated goal to “Trigger the Move” – all those who signed up are supposed to start moving once the agreed upon goal was met.
+At least 2,015 people have already moved.
 The Free State Project regularly hosts tours of the state for prospective movers, offers temporary housing for those in transition, and has a network for job, social, and political opportunities once someone makes the move to New Hampshire.

 The Free State Project has also successfully fielded candidates for local and state government, and each year those members introduce proposals to slash local and state budgets, undermine public education, and overturn common sense community priorities that ensure our people and our communities remain safe and secure.
 It is not surprising that so many Free Staters run for office.
 Free State Project members uproot their families and move to New Hampshire purely to enact a political agenda; running for office only further helps them reach that goal.